giantswarm/docs/src/content/guides/limiting-pod-communication-with-network-policies/index.md

             name: freeforall
 ```

-Note that the namespace you apply this policy to needs to carry a label `name:` similar to the actual name key in its metadata:
+Note that the namespace you apply this policy needs to carry a label `name:` similar to the actual name key in its metadata:

 ```yaml
 apiVersion: v1